SimranRayait51/8-Weeks-Sql-Challenge/README.md

 ---
 Each folder contains:
-- ✍️ My answers & SQL solutions
-- 📄 A case-specific README explaining my approach
+- 📄 A case-specific README explaining my approach with answers.
 - 🧠 Insights or takeaways from the challenge

 ---